ercbot/valk/cuse-synapse/README.md

-# Computeruse Daemon
+# Cuse Synapse

-The computeruse daemon (`cused`) is a core component that enables AI agents to interact with computers.
+The cuse synapse is a core component that enables AI agents to interact with computers.
 This service provides a REST API for computer control, handling input events and screen capture.

 ## Overview